piscisaureus/debug/posts/new-year-new-site.md

 - multiple formats (webp, avif, etc)
 - compressed
 - delivered from CDNs near you
-- videos always offer controls and only loops on demand
+- videos always offer controls and only loop on demand

 ### pride moment